jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

 * | **GetPreStepUserFunction**\ (\ *asDict*\  = False):
   | Returns the preStepUserFunction.
 * | **SetPostStepUserFunction**\ (\ *value*\ ):
-  | Sets a user function PostStepUserFunction(mbs, t) executed at beginning of every computation step; in normal case return True; return False to stop simulation after current step; set to 0 (integer) in order to erase user function.
+  | Sets a user function PostStepUserFunction(mbs, t) executed at end of every computation step; in normal case return True; return False to stop simulation after current step; set to 0 (integer) in order to erase user function.
+The difference to PreStepUserFunction, the PostStepUserFunction is called after the step has been computed, AFTER the discontinuous iterations, just BEFORE writing solution file, sensors and visualization.
+This allows to change or evaluate results before they are stored (e.g., do some projection).
   | *Example*:

   .. code-block:: python